Electric Fence Planning 101: 8 Things to Do Before Electric Fence Installation

 Review the wire options needed for the type of fence you are building and the purpose for which you are installing it.
 Your fence should be customized to those purposes, whether it’s a deterrent fence or a containment fence.

 For livestock, you will want to position one electrified wire at the animal’s shoulder height; this will cause it to hit the fence with its nose, making it back up.
 Height and spacing of the wires will vary based on the size of the animal(s) you are containing.

 Are You Ready for Your Electric Fence Installation?

 Before beginning your installation, are there any lingering questions about your electric fence installation?
-Ask us in the comments below or the next time you visit Zareba Systems on Facebook.
-Be sure to subscribe to the Zareba Systems® E-Newsletter for special deals on fencing supplies.
+Ask us in the comments below or the next time you visit Zareba® Systems on Facebook.
+Be sure to subscribe to the Zareba® Systems E-Newsletter for special announcements and more helpful information on fencing installation and supplies.